 Areas of Interest

 Cardiac Physiology, Diastolic Function, Biomechanics and Biophysics, Ultrasound

 Dr. Chung is an Assistant Professor of Physiology with a broad training in physiology and biomechanics.
 His Ph.D. thesis analyzed human ultrasound and pressure-volume data to provide improved quantification of cardiac diastolic function.
 The models used help show the balance between myocardial stiffness and crossbridge relaxation.
 He also has training in molecular biology and integrative physiology, using mouse and rat models to investigate how elastic proteins (titin, extracellular matrix) and crossbridges modify diastolic function.

-I will be accepting new MS and PhD students for the 2019-20 academic year.
+Dr.Chung will consider new MS and PhD students for the 2020-21 academic year.

 We are investigating clinically translatable and basic science problems in diastolic function, using integrative muscle physiology methods.
 Our goals are to 1) determine targets for pharmacologic improvement of cardiac performance and/or 2) determine improved non-invasive measures of cardiac function to assist in care.